tyh835/ec2-snapshotalyzer/README.md

 # SnapPy

-Manage AWS EC2 instance snapshots.

 ## About

 Snappy is a CLI that uses `boto3` to manage AWS EC2 instance snapshots.

 ## Installation

-Run `pipenv install` in file directory.
+Run `pipenv install` in the file directory.

 If you don't yet have `pipenv`, install at [https://pipenv.readthedocs.io/en/latest/](https://pipenv.readthedocs.io/en/latest/)

 ## Configuring

-Use the configuration procedure from the AWS CLI. e.g.
+Use the standard configuration on the AWS CLI. e.g.

 `aws configure`

-...and add your Access and Secret keys.
+and add your Access and Secret keys.

-This profile should have full-access to AWS EC2 (more restrictive permissions pending).
+The profile should have full-access to AWS EC2 (more restrictive permissions pending).

 ## Running